 - Helicoprion was as large as a great white and had a circular saw-shaped bottom jaw lined with hundreds of teeth; its relative, Edestus, aka the scissor shark, had a line of teeth permanently sticking out of its mouth on both jaws.
 Although Helicoprion is now thought to have been a ratfish, not a shark.
 Not that this makes it any less badass, though.

 - There's also Xenacanthus, a freshwater shark that managed to live through two mass extinctions events (one of which wiped out 95% of all life) and had a cool looking spike on its head.
-Its close relative, Orthacanthus, a shark with fangs — basically a shark crossed with a crocodile.
-Stethacanthus had a dorsal fin in the shape of an anvil and tiny spines covering it and its head, and Cretoxyrhina, a Cretaceous shark about as large as the great white that likely ate dinosaurs.
+Its close relative, Orthacanthus, was a shark with fangs — basically a shark crossed with a crocodile.
+Stethacanthus had a dorsal fin in the shape of an anvil and tiny spines covering it and its head, and Cretoxyrhina, a Cretaceous shark about as large as the great white that lived in one of the most monster-filled seas in Earth's history.

 - If you thought the Tu-95 "Bear" nuclear bomber was bad news, there's the Project 941 "Akula"(shark) ballistic missile submarine (known in the west as the "Typhoon" class), the largest in the world.
 Threatening?
 You bet.